Updated March 13, 2023

 - The final component or part is the actual message that communicates the necessary information.

 - It has a greater throughput as a result of efficient Load Balancing

-- The ability to make communication possible between two applications which have different Message Providers.
+- The ability to make communication possible between two applications that have different Message Providers.

-- It has a very clear, definite and simple API that enables programmers to get hold of the architecture and start creating messages and enabling the communication network.
+- It has a very clear, definite, and simple API that enables programmers to get hold of the architecture and create messages and enable the communication network.

 - It is very versatile.
 In JMS, messages can be sent either by point to point or broadcasted to several receivers.
 The main part is that it is also efficient enough to combine both the methods and transfer messages as and when the need arises.

 - The communication between components is loosely coupled.

 - The message will be deleted from the Queue only when the message is received and acknowledged by the receiver.

 - Due to being asynchronous, the messages will be sent more often than not faster than the time specified, thus enabling many messages to be created and sent again through the network resulting in greater efficiency.